 Services available to patients of the GICPC include, but are not limited to: genetic testing, screening and therapeutic endoscopy, imaging, gastrointestinal surgery, and psychological and nutrition counseling by a team of gastroenterologists, radiologists, pathologists, surgeons, nurses, clinical psychologists, and nutritionists.
-The first step is a meeting with Dr. Jung or her colleague, M. Rosario Ferreira, MD, to help determine your risk and develop a personalized program to protect your health, including screening recommendations.
+The first step is a meeting with one of our specialists to help determine your risk and develop a personalized program to protect your health, including screening recommendations.
 This may involve a referral to test for genes that increase susceptibility to gastrointestinal cancer.
 If indicated, your plan may include endoscopic screening such as colonoscopy or upper endoscopy to help find cancer early or prevent it from occurring.
 Blood tests or x-rays to provide additional information might also be recommended, as well as referral to specialist members of the team.
 The GICPC will schedule your tests, help determine how often you should be checked, and recommend which procedures will be most beneficial.

 Taking Action to Reduce Your Risk